Serbias Capital Braces For Massive Anti-graft Rally - UrduPoint

 Serbia's Capital Braces For Massive Anti-graft Rally

-Belgrade, (APP - UrduPoint / Pakistan Point News - 15th Mar, 2025) Tens of thousands of protesters were set to converge in Serbia's capital Belgrade Saturday, the latest in a series of anti-corruption demonstrations to upend the Balkan country in recent months.
+Belgrade, (APP - UrduPoint / Pakistan Point News - 15th Mar, 2025) Tens of thousands of protesters began converging in Serbia's capital Belgrade Saturday, the latest in a series of anti-corruption demonstrations to upend the Balkan country in recent months.

 The stage was set for what could be the largest single protest since the anti-graft movement first coalesced after 15 people were killed when a railway station roof collapsed in the city of Novi sad in November.

-But with supporters of President Aleksandar Vucic's embattled government also mobilising in the capital as well, there is growing concern about the risk of clashes.
+But with supporters of President Aleksandar Vucic's embattled government also mobilising in the capital as well, there was growing concern about the risk of clashes.

+In statements issued on social media, students urged those attending the rally to act "in a calm and responsible manner".

+"The purpose of this movement is not an incursion into institutions, nor to attack those who do not think as we do," read one statement.

-Both the European Union and the United Nations on Friday appealed to the government to respect the right to demonstrate.
+The European Union and the United Nations on Friday appealed to the government ahead of the rally to respect the right to demonstrate.

 The railway station disaster ignited long-simmering bitterness over alleged corruption and lax oversight in construction projects.